-Gabapentin crosses the human placenta.
-There are no or limited amount of data from the use of gabapentin in pregnant women.
+There are no adequate data from the use of gabapentin in pregnant women.

 Studies in animals have shown reproductive toxicity (see section 5.3).
 The potential risk for humans is unknown.
 Gabapentin should not be used during pregnancy unless the potential benefit to the mother clearly outweighs the potential risk to the foetus.

-No definite conclusion can be made as to whether gabapentin is causally associated with an increased risk of congenital malformations when taken during pregnancy, because of epilepsy itself and the presence of concomitant antiepileptic medicinal products during each reported pregnancy.
+No definite conclusion can be made as to whether gabapentin is associated with an increased risk of congenital malformations when taken during pregnancy, because of epilepsy itself and the presence of concomitant antiepileptic medicinal products during each reported pregnancy.